-Sometimes, no matter how well-intentioned we are, our plans just fall apart.
+Sometimes, no matter how well-intentioned, our plans just fall apart.
 Either we can’t go anywhere, the weather gets in the way, things change, something happens, or plans get canceled.
 Knowing how to keep yourself entertained and productive at home can help pass the time, and hopefully reduce the frustration you’re feeling.

 This list of things to do at home can apply to any vacation block, sudden weekend alteration, or weather-related issue that prevents you from keeping to your original plans.
 Hopefully, these give you some ideas of different ways to pass the time and still make the most of it.

-So I clicked on this to see what it was about.
 It’s legitimate.
-Scroll towards the bottom and you’ll see tons of class options.
-I clicked on one of the business ones, signed up and was taken to Wharton’s page for the course.
-There is an option to pay for the course which will get you a certificate of completion and you’ll take an exam etc, to prove your knowledge.
+Scroll toward the bottom, and you’ll see tons of class options.
+There is an option to pay for the course which will get you a certificate of completion and you’ll take an exam etc., to prove your knowledge.
 However, the free version has you auditing the course, no exams, you just learn!
-I fully intend to take advantage of this opportunity and so should you.

-Everyone already knows that my favorite thing to do at home of all time is to read.
 If you’ve already got a book you have started, then now is a great time to continue reading.
-If you need some inspiration, then to help you get started check out this list: Here’s How to Read Everyday.
+If you need some inspiration, then to help you get started, check out this list: Here’s How to Read Everyday.

 Some Broadway shows are recorded and available on streaming services.
 This list of 15 Broadway Plays and Musicals You Can Watch On Stage From Home is a great way to pass the time and watch some amazing talent.

-There are several famous museums that have virtual tour options available.
+Several famous museums have virtual tour options available.
 You can visit, take a look around, inspect some cool and unusual artwork from the comfort of your home.
 For anyone who had to cancel travel plans, this might be the thing to do at home to help give you that cultural exposure you need!

 When was the last time you took a good hard look at your expenses?
-I know many who are used to spending a certain amount each month without even thinking about it.
+Many perople are used to spending a certain amount each month without even thinking about it.
 However, if you look to see where your money is going, you’ll likely find areas of waste.
 It’s not the most exciting thing to do at home, however, why spend if you don’t have to?
 Think about how much you could save, OR re-allot towards investments!

 When was the last time you cleaned and organized different parts of your home?
 When was the last time you pulled a Marie Kondo and cleaned the back of your closet or went through all the boxes in the garage?
 You’ve got all the time for random things to do at home, so let’s take advantage and downsize and get rid of all those unnecessary items you forgot you had.

-If you’re looking for a way to revamp your wardrobe and make it more cohesive, then creating a capsule wardrobe for yourself.
+If you’re looking for a way to revamp your wardrobe and make it more cohesive, then create a capsule wardrobe for yourself.